 Soil: Moist but well-drained, moderately fertile to poor soil.
 Chalk, clay, sand or loam.
 Any pH.

 Conditions: Best in full sun, will tollerate some shade.
-North, east, west or south facing aspect, in an exposed or sheltered possition.
+Grow in a north, east, west or south facing aspect.

 Habit: Low growing, bushy.